Man holding wine glass

 Understanding Oak

 Hall’s keen understanding of French oak barrels and their effects on the wine-aging process has earned him respect throughout the industry.
-To achieve the level of quality he desires, Hall involves himself in all aspects of barrel creation, starting with the sourcing of wood from French forests.
-He also decides the length of time the staves are left to dry and the levels and styles of toasting (lightly burning the insides of barrels to “season” them).
+To achieve the level of quality he desires, Hall is involved in every aspect of barrel fabrication, starting with sourcing wood from French forests.
+He also decides how long the staves are left to dry and the levels and styles of toasting (lightly burning the insides of barrels to “season” them).

 Strikingly Different Results

-(James Hall and Ann Moses of Patz & Hall, flanked by Wine Country U.S. House of Representatives members Mike Thompson and Jared Huffman, were the 2023 Sonoma County Wine Auction’s honorary co-chairs.
-Photo by Bob McClenahan for Sonoma County Vintners.)
+James Hall and Ann Moses, flanked by Wine Country U.S. House of Representatives members Mike Thompson (left) and Jared Huffman, attended the 2023 Sonoma County Wine Auction.
+Hall and Moses, two of Patz & Hall’s four founders, served as the event’s honorary co-chairs.
+(Photo by Bob McClenahan for Sonoma County Vintners.)

 Itinerary